 Additionally, the Shellista IV boots are insulated with 200 grams of PrimaLoft Eco.
 That’s the best kind of synthetic insulation you could hope for, so you can be certain that these are going to keep you warm even in the harshest winter conditions.

-They also have a rugged TNG Winter Grip outsole that boasts temperature sensitive lugs for excellent grip and traction.
-Those lugs are deep, and they come in many different shape and sizes, allowing you to be confident in every step you take in these boots.
+They also have a rugged TNG Winter Grip outsole that boasts temperature-sensitive lugs for excellent grip and traction.
+Those lugs are deep, and they come in many different shapes and sizes, allowing you to be confident in every step you take in these boots.

 One downside of these boots is that they are only available in standard width, so it might be challenging for some to get them in just the right size.
 Especially since the boots run a little small, and you want to get them in at least half a size bigger than what you normally wear.